 Unlike some of the other Disney parks around the world.
 Upon arriving at Gare de Marne la Vallée Chessy station you’ll see very few signs advertising Disneyland Paris despite the fact it’s simply outside the doors of the station.

-Upon leaving the station if you’re staying at Disney on-site hotel then I suggest going to the bus park which is located outside the doors to the left (if you’re unsure as a member of staff) and getting the dedicated bus back to the specific hotel.
+Upon leaving the station if you’re staying at Disney on-site hotel (we stayed at Hotel Cheyenne – a budget Disney hotel on-site) then I suggest going to the bus park which is located outside the doors to the left (if you’re unsure as a member of staff) and getting the dedicated bus back to the specific hotel.

 That’s our complete guide on how to get from CDG to Disneyland Paris.
 As always we’d love to know if you’ve noticed any changes about our guide that you think we need to update everyone on to ensure everyone has a smooth journey.